sneddy/Two-financial-instruments/README.md

  ## Features
 From xprice and yprice I build 6 main features - and the other features were obtained as various kinds of aggregations and moving statistics above them.

+The total number of features was about 700

 **Main features:**
 - log_features (log x, log y)